test-fullautomation/python-jsonpreprocessor/README.rst

      "TargetName" : "gen3flex@dlt"
    }

-Imported the other json files:
+Import other json files:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This import feature allows user merges the content of other json files into the json
+The import feature allows users to merge the content of other json files into a json
-file, it also allows the nested importing means we can use import feature in the imported
+file, it also allows nested importing, means we can use import feature again in imported
 files.

 **Example:**